Matthew0898/TEST/newFile.md

-This is a Text File
+*This was a Text File
-It has been added it to the Test Repository
+It was added to the Test Repository
+It became newFile.md